|This page was last substantively updated or reviewed January 2015. (Rev. # 85692)|

-- R v Culpepper (1966) 90 ER 301
+- R v Culpepper, 1970 CanLII 1087 (NS CA), (1966) 90 ER 301

 Documents that are used for non-hearsay purposes are admitted in the same way real evidence is admitted, which is by calling viva voce evidence of the person who can speak to it’s creation, use and the context of the document.
 The contents of the document need not be accurate, and where the witness cannot speak to the accuracy of the contents of the document, the contents will have little weight.

-An example where the contents has no bearing is if a party were to attempt to establish that a letter was simply received by a person, which may have relevance to a case concerning actions prompted by the letter, the letter can be put into evidence by calling the person who received the letter and can confirm that it was the letter that they received and speak to the context of its receipt.
-By contrast, an example of a non-hearsay document where the contents is attested to as accurate is where a report is being tendered and the authenticating witness is the author of the report.
+An example where the contents have no bearing is if a party were to attempt to establish that a letter was simply received by a person, which may have relevance to a case concerning actions prompted by the letter, the letter can be put into evidence by calling the person who received the letter and can confirm that it was the letter that they received and speak to the context of its receipt.
+By contrast, an example of a non-hearsay document where the contents are attested to as accurate is where a report is being tendered and the authenticating witness is the author of the report.